-New section PS 3280 Asset Retirement Obligations is effective for annual financial statements relating to fiscal years beginning after April 1, 2022 and will replace PS 3270 Solid Waste Closure and Post-closure Liability standard.
-The FIR will be updated to reflect changes with the new standard.
+New section PS 3280 Asset Retirement Obligations is effective for annual financial statements relating to fiscal years beginning after April 1, 2022 (January 1, 2023 for municipalities) and will replace PS 3270 Solid Waste Closure and Post-closure Liability standard.
+The 2023 FIR will be updated to reflect changes with the new standard.